RoyalAdvisor/Monsters-API/README.md

 echo "$database configured"

--Note: Do not pass your psql username and port number as strings.
+- Note: Do not pass your psql username and port number as strings.
 This is for illustrative purposes only.

 ###########################################################################################################